Nishchal30/Data_Science_Material/Machine Learning/Decision Tree/Decision_tree_regressor.md

 ## Decision Tree Regressor

-Now for the regression problem statement, somewhats steps are similar to that of the decision tree classifier with numeric values.
+Now for the regression problem statement, somewhat steps are similar to that of the decision tree classifier with numeric values.

 **Steps to perform decision tree regressor**